2019 BOULDER VALLEY REAL ESTATE CONFERENCE

 Todd Gullette, managing broker, Re/Max of Boulder

 Commercial Forecast: Office, retail and industrial space is filling up throughout the Boulder Valley.
 We’ll take a look at major developments and sales, as well as the latest vacancy and leasing statistics.

 Boulder might be landlocked, but major properties are slated for development or redevelopment in the coming years, both inside the city and beyond.
 What visions will drive transformation of these properties, and how do city desires mesh with those of property owners and developers?
-Our panel will discuss projects such as the former Boulder Community Hospital, Diagonal Plaza, the Armory project on North Broadway, Baseline and the Phillips 66 development.
+Our panel will discuss projects such as the Armory on North Broadway, the Colorado Tech Center and the Phillips 66 development.

 Chad Brue, Brue Baukol Capital Partners

 Ryan Good, executive vice president & partner, Etkin Johnson Real Estate Partners

 Kim Sperry, managing director, Pollack Shores

 10:30 to 11:15 a.m. | What’s Next in Real Estate? | Residential